-Signet rings are usually made of gold and can be worn on the pinky finger of either hand, or less commonly, on the index finger.
+Signet rings for men are usually made of gold and can be worn on the pinky finger of either hand, or less commonly, on the index finger.

 Usually worn on the ring finger of the left hand, men’s wedding rings are usually gold or silver, with a simple unadorned design.

 Showing Slim Silver 925s Classic Ring